Missing in Action (film): Critical response

 Scott Weinberg of eFilmCritic.com gave the film 2 stars out of 5, writing that "Norris does Stallone... badly" in his review.
 In a 2003 BBC article entitled "Rambo: Pretenders to the Throne", Almar Haflidason wrote that "the runaway success of the Rambo trilogy inspired dozens of rip-offs", citing that the Missing in Action series was the most famous of the Rambo clones.

 The 1996 movie guide "Seen That, Now What?", gave the film a rating of "C", stating "Vietnam vet Norris returns to Southeast Asia to rescue American POWs in this Rambo rip-off, with one-note villains, a politically misguided theme, and second-rate action sequences".

 Derek Adams of Time Out wrote that the film was "so bad that it defies belief.
 It's xenophobic, amateurish and extraordinarily dull".
 He also labeled it as "all-gooks-are-baddies propaganda".
 On AMC's movie guide, Jeremy Beday of Rovi described the film as a "crass, dopey Rambo-esque film that ultimately fails to connect with anything interesting in the realm of fact or fiction" and that its "chop-socky, shoot-em-up, explosion-a-minute action quickly wears thin".
-Steve Crum of Video-Reviewmaster.com wrote that MIA was Chuck Norris' best film.
-Earl Cressey of DVD Talk reported in 2000: "I found Missing in Action to be fairly enjoyable with great action sequences and a pretty good plot.
+Steve Crum of Video-Reviewmaster.com wrote "The best of Chuck Norris in film, and that isn't saying much" Earl Cressey of DVD Talk reported in 2000: "I found Missing in Action to be fairly enjoyable with great action sequences and a pretty good plot.
 However, only Braddock's character is developed at all; the other characters make an appearance to move the story along, and then disappear".
-On Rotten Tomatoes the film has an approval rating of 18% based on 17 reviews.
+On Rotten Tomatoes the film has an approval rating of 19% based on 16 reviews.
 The websites Letterboxd and The Grindhouse Database list this movie as belonging to the vetsploitation subgenre.